 Concealing, Tolerating, and Adjusting to Emotions in Obsessive-Compulsive and Anxiety Disorders: A Cross-Sectional Study

-Carla P. Loureiro, Emma Thompson, Luana D. Laurito, Maria E. Moreira-de-Oliveira, Rafaela V. Dias, Gabriela B. de Menezes, Leonardo F. Fontenelle
+Carla P. Loureiro, Emma M. Thompson, Luana D. Laurito, Maria E. Moreira-de-Oliveira, Rafaela V. Dias, Gabriela B. de Menezes, Leonardo F. Fontenelle

 Abstract

-Although research has shown that mood and anxiety disorders manifest disturbed emotion regulation, it is unclear whether anxiety disorders differ between each other in terms of their emotion regulation strategies.
+Although research has shown that mood and anxiety disorders manifest disturbed emotion regulation, it is unclear whether anxiety disorders differ from each other in terms of their emotion regulation strategies.
 In the present study, we investigated whether patients with anxiety disorders present different affective styles.

 Methods